DrWursterich/lspml/README.md

 ## features

 - go to definition for variables and `<sp:include>` tags
-- hover for documentation of most tags
+- hover for documentation of most tags and some attributes
 - diagnostics on syntax errors and duplicate/required/deprecated attributes
-- completion for tags (extremly rudimentary)
+- completion for tags and attributes (implemented very sparse)

 ## commandline